martindocs-bootcamp/mtatarski-work-day-scheduler/README.md

 - **Month Navigation:** Allow users to switch between months, giving them the ability to view and save data for different months.

-- **Bulk Data Management:** Provide users with the ability to remove data for a particular day, week, or individual entries.
+- **Bulk Data Management:** Provide users with the ability to remove data for a particular day, week.

 ## Credits